 If you’re a registered and qualified nurse, midwife or health visitor, and would like to follow in Jo’s footsteps, find out more about VSO’s 12-24 month opportunities at www.vso.org.uk/healthjobs or call us on 020 8780 7500.

-Alternatively, come to our Health Information Day on Saturday March 8th in London: more details here http://www.vso.org.uk/events/information_days.asp
+Alternatively, go to VSO's Health Information Day on Saturday March 8th in London: more details here http://www.vso.org.uk/events/information_days.asp